 Nikhilnath was a hale and healthy man of thirty-five, father of four or five kids.
 He held on to the antlers and said, “Let go now.”

-In the evening his wife Sharat came to visit.
+In the evening, his wife, Sharat, came to visit.
 Nalini had brought her, holding her hands.
 She alone took the full responsibility of looking after her older brother.
 She respected him like a god.
-His wife visited him only once in a while.
-Occasionally, he saw her around the main house which was only three hundred yards from the cottage.
-Sharat[6.1][6.2] was blind, and didn’t need to come to the courtyard in the front and Amiya couldn’t see her if she was in the backyard.
+His wife visited him only occasionally.
+Occasionally, he saw her around the main house, which was only three hundred yards from the cottage.
+Sharat was blind and didn’t need to come to the courtyard in the front, and Amiya couldn’t see her if she was in the backyard.
 The awful famine of the ’50s was two years behind.
 Their joint family was prosperous and at peace.
 Loneliness wasn’t an issue in those days.
 Meeting one’s husband and/or wife once a month was quite natural.

 “Nabin took back the milk.
 Stomach upset?”

 Amiya sat with his eyes shut.
-He was often meditative, thinking about God or poems which for him were only next to God.
+He was often meditative, thinking about God or poems, which for him were only next to God.
 He opened his eyes and said, “No.”

 Sharat sensed slight rudeness in his ‘no’.
 Since becoming sightless, her other senses had become more acute.
 She hadn’t been so alert when she had her sight.
 Once she was sleeping with her long hair hanging from the bed.
-In the summer afternoon, when the world was dozing quietly, a large monitor lizard from the jungle next door entered the room and finding nothing else, ate up almost half of her long hair.
+In the summer afternoon, when the world was dozing quietly, a large monitor lizard from the jungle next door entered the room and, finding nothing else, ate up almost half of her long hair.
 Sharat was still unaware till a maid screamed and rescued her.
 Her beloved long hair was half gone.

 But such things never happened after her blindness.
 She didn’t even need any help to get around inside the house and do her chores.